Lindt Frequently Asked Questions

 Where do our cocoa beans come from?

 Cocoa beans are the heart of our chocolates.
 Knowing which of the many different origins of cocoa beans will best contribute to the distinctive taste of a product is a skill that we have perfected over time.
-A fundamental distinction is made between consumer and fine flavour cocoa.
-Consumer cocoa is cocoa with a robust flavour.
+A fundamental distinction is made between consumer and fine flavor cocoa.
+Consumer cocoa is cocoa with a robust flavor.
 It accounts for the largest share (90-95%) of total global cocoa production and is farmed mainly in West Africa.
 Lindt & Sprüngli uses Forastero beans (consumer cocoa), exclusively from Ghana.
-The remaining 5-10% of worldwide cocoa harvests are fine flavour cocoa.
-Fine flavour cocoa is a high-quality cocoa with nuanced, fine aroma.
+The remaining 5-10% of worldwide cocoa harvests are fine flavor cocoa.
+Fine flavor cocoa is a high-quality cocoa with nuanced, fine aroma.
 It is mainly farmed in Latin America and the Caribbean.
-Lindt & Sprüngli uses fine flavour cocoa beans (Criollo and Trinitario) from Ecuador, Madagascar, Dominican Republic and Papua New Guinea.
+Lindt & Sprüngli uses fine flavor cocoa beans (Criollo and Trinitario) from Ecuador, Madagascar, Dominican Republic, Papua New Guinea and Peru.
 Our own sustainability program, the Lindt & Sprüngli Farming Program, is in place in all countries we source cocoa beans from.
 We achieved a 100% traceable and externally verified cocoa bean supply chain by 2020.
 Learn more

 What is Lindt & Sprüngli doing with regards to sustainable sourcing of cocoa beans?

-In 2008, we launched the Lindt & Sprüngli Farming Program in Ghana and in the subsequent years in all our other cocoa bean sourcing origins (Ecuador, Dominican Republic, Madagascar and Papua New Guinea) to improve the livelihoods of our cocoa farmers, their families and communities.
+In 2008, we have launched the Lindt & Sprüngli Farming Program in Ghana and in the subsequent years in all our other cocoa bean sourcing origins (Ecuador, Dominican Republic, Madagascar, Papua New Guinea and Peru) to improve the livelihoods of our cocoa farmers, their families and communities.
 One of our top priorities is to ensure that they are able to benefit directly from our financial support.
 Find out more here.

 What does 70% Cocoa (or any other percentage of cocoa) mean?